 With my fancy account came access to premium design templates.
 Some of you have noticed and commented on the new look and I am glad to hear you like it.
 There are still some tweaks I have to work out, but I really like the way it now looks.
 It also allows me to design my blog in a more custom-like look and feel.
 Have you noticed a difference?

-I joined the Travel Blog Success and am still learning loads of interesting information that is helping my blog get to that next level.
+I joined the Travel Blog Success (it’s now called superstar Blogging) and am still learning loads of interesting information that is helping my blog get to that next level.
 I was a bit skeptical about joining at first, but once I started going through the lessons and information I realized there is tremendous value here.
-If you’re interested in taking your blog to the next level I recommend you check this out.
+If you’re interested in taking your blog to the next level I recommend you look into some courses on blogging.

 Travel blogging conferences